AdaGCN: Adaboosting Graph Convolutional Networks into Deep Models

-There are some works~\cite{xu2018representation, liao2019lanczosnet, klicpera2018predict, li2019can} that tried to address this issue partially.
-A straightforward solution~\cite{kipf2016semi,xu2018representation} inspired by ResNets~\cite{he2016deep} was by adding residual connections, but this practice was unsatisfactory both in prediction performance and computational efficiency towards building deep graph models, as shown in our experiments in Section~\ref{experiment_deep} and \ref{sec:experiment_computation}.
-More recently, JK~(Jumping Knowledge Networks~\cite{xu2018representation}) introduced jumping connections into final aggregation mechanism in order to extract knowledge from different layers of graph convolutions.
-However, this straightforward change of GCN architecture exhibited inconsistent empirical performance for different aggregation operators, which cannot demonstrate the successful construction of deep layers.
-In addition, Graph powering-based method~\cite{jin2019power} implicitly leveraged more spatial information by extending classical spectral graph theory to robust graph theory, but they concentrated on defending adversarial attacks rather than model depth.
-LanczosNet~\cite{liao2019lanczosnet} utilized Lanczos algorithm to construct low rank approximations of the graph Laplacian and then can exploit multi-scale information.
-Moreover, APPNP~(Approximate Personalized Propagation of Neural Predictions,~\cite{klicpera2018predict}) leveraged the relationship between GCN and personalized PageRank to derive an improved global propagation scheme.
-Beyond these, DeepGCNs~\cite{li2019can} directly adapted residual, dense connection and dilated convolutions to GCN architecture, but it mainly focused on the task of point cloud semantic segmentation and has not demonstrated its effectiveness in typical graph tasks.
+There are some works~\citep{xu2018representation, liao2019lanczosnet, klicpera2018predict, li2019can,liu2020towards} that tried to address this issue partially, and the discussion can refer to Appendix~\ref{appendix:deep graph}.
 By contrast, we argue that a key direction of constructing deep graph models lies in the efficient exploration and effective combination of information from different orders of neighbors.
 Due to the apparent \textit{sequential relationship} between different orders of neighbors, it is a natural choice to incorporate boosting algorithm into the design of deep graph models.